og-neth/ui-design-standards-and-principles/README.md

         - This does involve in some cases making the UI smarter in order to anticipate a user action or guide (hook) the user into adopting the behavior that is optimal to making tool use efficient. (main goal: efficiency operating the tool)
         - Advanced users should be provided the ability to ‘open’ these advanced actions/settings that they can manipulate to achieve the customized result they are seeking.
 2. User Input
-    1. Required, Optional and Conversional
+    1. Required and Optional for Conversion (ROC)
         - At a bare bones minimum, we should only show what information we require of the user in order to successfully submit the form we are displaying to them.
-        - Optional information, should be hidden and visible by providing the user the ability to enter this optional information should they wish to enter it.
+        - Optional information, can be hidden and visible by providing the user the ability to enter this optional information should they wish to enter it.
-        - Conversional information (information that can be updated on a frequent basis but is not required) should also be given hierarchy to promote efficient usage by the user.
-        - Enable actions users can perform after making validated selections or data input (Decreases the need for unnecessary null checking and logic is written to function precisely based on the user initiated trigger.)
+        - Enable actions users can perform after making validated selections or validated data entries (Decreases the need for unnecessary null checking and logic is written to function precisely based on the user initiated trigger.)
+For example, don't enable a submit button until all requried information on the form is entered and validated.
 3. Results – also see Perceived Performance bullet point
     1. Users expect a result from their interactions with an application.
 This interactivity is crucial to an optimal UX.
         - Loaders to let user know application is processing their requests and actions.